-Join Robin Hunt for an in-depth discussion in this video Joins, part of The Basics of Data for Analytics.
+Join Robin Hunt for an in-depth discussion in this video Joins, part of Learning Data Analytics.

 - Joins.
 These are a key concept for any analyst who's going to build reports.
 Joins include or exclude data so understanding them is super important.
 First of all, understand that data can be in multiple data sets, and those data sets need bridges.
 And these bridges are called Joins.
 So if you define a Join, and we're using SQL as an example here.
 A join clause combines records from two or more tables in a relational database.